vcamapp/docs/en/virtualcamera/virtualcamera.md

 {% hint style="info" %}
 For the current macOS, there may be times when you need to restart your Mac after installing or uninstalling plugins.
 If it's not working properly, please restart your Mac.
+And, VCam must be installed in the "Applications" folder.
 {% endhint %}

 ## How to Use the Virtual Camera